Local convertibility and the quantum simulation of edge states in many-body systems: The symmetric ground state

-For the $L \to \infty$ limit, we can use the results of \cite{its05, franchini08, franchini10}, where the full spectrum (eigenvalues and multiplicities) of the reduced density matrix and the Renyi entropies were calculated analytically.
-Fig. \ref{InfBlockAn} shows a plot of the first few eigenvalues of $\rho_A$ and a plot of the entropy derivative as a function of $\alpha$ for $h=0.6$ and $h=0.9$.
-It is clear that the Renyi entropy is monotonous and that local convertibility is restored in the infinite size limit.
+For the $L \to \infty$ limit, we can take advantage of the results of \cite{its05, franchini08, franchini10}, where the full spectrum (eigenvalues and multiplicities) of the reduced density matrix and the R\'{e}nyi entropies were calculated analytically.
+Fig.~\ref{InfBlockAn} shows a plot of the first few eigenvalues of $\rho_A$ and a plot of the entropy derivative as a function of $\alpha$ for $h=0.6$ and $h=0.9$.
+We see that the largest eigenvalue (doubly degenerate in the ferromagnetic phase) decrease monotonously toward the QPT, while smaller eigenvalues are allowed to grow, yielding a monotonous increase of all the R\'{e}nyi entropies.
+It is thus clear that local convertibility is restored in the infinite $L$ limit.

-We check these results, by performing numerical calculations with system sizes up to $N=200$ and with different partitions, both by considering different block sizes and by moving the blocks within the chain.
-The qualitative picture does not change significantly as one varies $(A|B)$, but the location of the curve where the entropy derivative vanishes moves in $(h,\alpha)$ space and tend to approach the phase transition line $h=1$ as the block sizes grow bigger than any length scale in the system, confirming our expectation on the role of the boundary excitations.
-Namely, we see that as long as the edge states from different boundaries do not overlap, their ``eigenvalue'' $\nu_0$ stays constant and vanishing and starts increasing only once the correlation length grow comparable to one of the block sizes, indicating edge states recombination.
+We checked these results numerically for systems up to $N=200$ and with different partitions.
+We considered different block sizes and move the blocks within the chain.
+The qualitative picture does not change significantly as one varies $(A|B)$, but the location of the curve where the entropy derivative vanishes transitions in the $(h,\alpha)$ plane.
+It tends towards the phase transition line $h=1$ as the block sizes grow bigger, confirming our expectation on the role of the boundary excitations.
+Namely, we see that as long as the edge states from different boundaries do not overlap, their occupation number stays constant and vanishing.
+It starts increasing only once the correlation length grows comparable to one of the block sizes, indicating the recombination of the edge states and a decrease in the entanglement contribution from the edge states.